mosn/htnn/site/content/en/docs/reference/plugins/consumer_restriction.md

         key: doraemon
 ```

-Suppose we have provided the following configuration to `http://localhost:10000/time_travel`:
+Suppose we have provided the following configuration to `http://localhost:10000/time_travel, and a backend server listening to port `8080``:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1